gajus/gitdown/README.md

 ```
 <!-- gitdown: on -->

-Generates a URL to the line in the source code where the anchor appears.
+Generates a Github URL to the line in the source code with the anchor documentation tag of the same name.

 Place a documentation tag `@gitdownanchor <name>` anywhere in the code base, e.g.